edgedb/create-t3-turbo-edgedb/README.md

   ├─ api
   |   └─ tRPC v11 router definition
   ├─ auth
-  |   └─ Authentication using next-auth. **NOTE: Only for Next.js app, not Expo**
+  |   └─ Authentication using EdgeDB Auth
   ├─ db
-  |   └─ Typesafe db calls using Drizzle & Planetscale
+  |   └─ Typesafe fast db calls using EdgeDB
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling